 Third offence - Loss of a week's lunch and break times.
 Letter sent home to parents/carers.
-Parents will be invited in to discuss the matter with a Senior Tutor or the Head of Pastoral Care.
+Parents will be invited in to discuss the matter with the Head of Year or the Assistant Head of Key stage.
 Students and parents may need to attend a talk delivered by the local community police